 The Trust Fund Office serves as the Administrator of the AFL Hotel and Restaurant Workers Health and Welfare Trust Fund and maintains the records regarding your eligibility for the benefits described in this booklet.
-Questions regarding enrollment, change of employee status (such as a leave of absence or retirement) or change in dependent coverage (such as the birth or adoption of a new dependent) can be directed to the Trust Fund Office.
+Questions regarding enrollment, change of employee status (such as retirement or suspension of benefits due to reemployment) or change in dependent coverage (such as the birth or adoption of a new dependent) can be directed to the Trust Fund Office.
 Any disagreement regarding your eligibility status or the status of your dependents which cannot be resolved by the Administrator may be submitted to the Board of Trustees for review.